kalpak92/Python---Real-World-Applications/1. Python Basics/2. Data Structures in Python/Python - Tuples/Python Tuples.md

 Creating a tuple with one element is a bit tricky.

-Having one element within parentheses is not enough.
-We will need a trailing comma to indicate that it is in fact a tuple.
+Having one element within parentheses is not enough. ***We will need a trailing comma to indicate that it is in fact a tuple.*** This is because it will be look like a mathematical number with some extra parenthesis.

 ```python
 # only parentheses is not enough